 There are several reasons why you might need a subject access request.
 But, moving to another country would be one of the most common.

 You need to contact ACRO to make a subject access request.
 ACRO stands for the Association of Chief Police Officers Criminal Records Office.
-The cost to get a copy of your police records is £6.
+The cost to get an additional copy of your police records is £6.

 A subject access ACRO criminal records request will contain information from:

 You can also ask for a police certificate from ACRO if you need it for a visa application.
 As a rule you need a police certificate for visas to: